Life in the Arctic Tundra

 The Dark Days of Winter

 Activity: Invite students to compare and contrast the facts and myths surrounding this Arctic phenomenon with an imaginative writing activity.
 First, talk with students about the Inuit, the indigenous people of the Arctic region.
-Their communities would endure the long winter months of cold and darkness with singing, drumming, games, and story telling, especially of myths and legends.
-Share with students the Inuit myth of "Crow Brings Daylight," which can be found here.
+Their communities would endure the long winter months of cold and darkness with singing, drumming, games, and storytelling, especially of myths and legends.
+Share with students the Inuit myth of "Crow Brings Daylight".
 Then invite them to write their own legends or stories about Arctic darkness using gel pens on black construction paper.
 Their stories will twinkle on a dark bulletin board!
-Once students have shared their stories with the rest of the class, reveal the facts using the diagram available here, and the Earth Viewer link here.
+Once students have shared their stories with the rest of the class, reveal facts about Arctic winters with information from the National Oceanic and Atmospheric Administration's Arctic site.

 Compact and Comfortable

 Arctic animals typically have large, thick bodies (such as musk oxen, caribou, or polar bears) or small, compact ones (such as Arctic hares or Arctic foxes), and most also have short limbs, ears, and noses.
 This means less surface area of their bodies is exposed to the tundra's freezing temperatures.